Preserving Expert-Level Privacy in Offline Reinforcement Learning: PRELIMINARIES

 \subsection{Offline RL}

-Offline RL is a data-driven approach to RL that aims to circumvent the prohibitive cost of interactive data collection in many real-world scenarios.
-Under this paradigm, a static dataset collected by some behaviour policy $\pi_\beta$ is used to train another policy $\pi$ without any further interaction with the environment.
+Offline RL~\citep{levine2020offline, prudencio2023offline} is a data-driven approach to RL that aims to circumvent the prohibitive cost of interactive data collection in many real-world scenarios.
+Under this paradigm, a static dataset collected by some (possibly sub-optimal) behaviour policy $\pi_\beta$ is used to learn a policy $\pi$ without any interaction with the environment.